-It’s official: My Cotopaxi Nazca 24L backpack has replaced my decade-old, cat-scratch-covered, obnoxiously red carry-on suitcase.
-You know, the kind of luggage that rolls not-so-gracefully over bumpy surfaces, won’t properly stand up because one of the feet is broken off, and is annoying to pack due to that metal bar in the bottom.
+It’s official: My first Cotopaxi backpack has replaced my decade-old, cat-scratch-covered, obnoxiously red carry-on suitcase.
+You know, the kind of luggage that rolls not-so-gracefully over bumpy surfaces, won’t properly stand up because one of the feet is broken off, and is annoying to pack because of that metal bar in the bottom.

-As wonderful as it feels to say goodbye to that old thing and embrace the functionality of a backpack-meets-suitcase “travel pack,” I was still craving something bigger than the Nazca that I could use for longer trips.
-I needed a durable backpack that would be versatile enough for international flights, road trips to Maine, and camping adventures.
+As wonderful as it felt to say goodbye to that old thing and embrace the functionality of a backpack-meets-suitcase “travel pack,” I was still craving something bigger than the Nazca 24L that I wrote about earlier this year.
+I needed something that I could use for longer trips–a durable backpack that would be versatile enough for international flights, road trips to Maine, and camping adventures.

 Enter the Allpa 35L Travel Pack.
-This is the stuff Type A dreams are made of.
+This is the stuff Type A dreams are made of, my friends.

 I was pretty stoked when I heard that Cotopaxi was releasing a “big sister” to the Nazca backpack earlier this year.
 The Allpa backpack was launched through an Indiegogo campaign, and Cotopaxi managed to smash their goal of $50K–raising over $1.3 million to kick off production.
 Crazy!

-I’m excited to finally have my hands on one, and I’ll be road testing it over the next month or two so that I can bring you an in-depth review.
-For now, here’s a breakdown of the features, a sneak peek inside with my unboxing, and some initial impressions.
+I’m excited to finally have my hands on one, and I’m excited to share my thoughts with you after having road tested it.
+Here’s a breakdown of the features, a sneak peek inside with my unboxing, what I like, and what I might change.

 About Cotopaxi Gear